 Not So Different: The novelization reveals this of the Drej compared to post-Earth humanity; much like the surviving humans fighting to survive without a home, the Drej are on the brink due to their technology breaking down in ways they don't know how to fix.

 Not to mention that both species attempted genocide in hopes of getting rid of a virulent enemy.
-Only difference was that the humans suceeded in their attempt.
+Only difference was that the humans succeeded in their attempt and it was done out of self-defense and not malice.

 Parental Abandonment: Par for the course, being a Don Bluth film.
 The surviving Earthlings have even lost their mother planet, so some critics have dubbed it "The Ultimate Don Bluth Film".